 The Winter’s Tale play is set in Sicily and Bohemia.
 Shakespeare gives the land-locked Bohemia a coastline and ports, showing a gap in his geographical knowledge.
-It makes no difference the the high quality of the play, however.
+It makes no difference to the high quality of the play, however.
 See full details in The Winter’s Tale setting

 Date written: 1610 or 1611

 Genre classification: The Winter’s Tale is generally regarded as one of Shakespeare’s tragedies.

 Main characters in The Winter’s Tale: Leontes is the King of Sicilia.
 He is a good, kind man, who becomes irrationally jealous and creates havoc among his friends and family.
 He finally repents and tries to make up for it.

 Hermione is Leontes’ wife and the Queen of Sicilia.
 She is the victim of Leontes’ jealousy and suffers badly.

 Polixenes is the King of Bohemia and an old friend of Leontes.
 He’s the object of Leontes’ jealousy.